FabricMC/fabric-docs/develop/sounds/dynamic-sounds.md

 ::: info
 This is a utility, which may be used on both the client and the logical server side.

-So this Interface should be stored in the common packages instead of the client only packages, if you make use of the "split sources" option
+So this interface should be stored in the common packages instead of the client only packages, if you make use of the "split sources" option.
 :::

 ### `TransitionState` Enum {#transitionstate-enum}